japila-books/apache-spark-internals/docs/storage/BlockTransferService.md

   blockDataManager: BlockDataManager): Unit
 ----

-Used when BlockManager is requested to xref:storage:BlockManager.adoc#initialize[initialize] (with the xref:storage:BlockDataManager.adoc[] being the BlockManager itself)
+Used when BlockManager is requested to storage:BlockManager.md#initialize[initialize] (with the storage:BlockDataManager.md[] being the BlockManager itself)

 === [[port]] port